chihaya/chihaya/README.md

 Chihaya is a high-performance [BitTorrent tracker](http://en.wikipedia.org/wiki/BitTorrent_tracker) written in the Go programming language.
 It is still heavily under development and the current `master` branch should not be used in production.

-Planned features include:
+Features include:

 - Light resource consumption
 - Fast request processing using connection pools to spare the network from exorbitant connections
 - Maximum compatibility with what exists of the BitTorrent spec
-- Correct IPv6 support *gasp*
+- Correct IPv6 support
 - Generic storage interfaces that are easily adapted to work with any database.

 ### Technical Details